 Very often graduates pass USMLE exams, but still have no hands-on clinical experience in the U.S. and corresponding LORs.
 To fill this gap, applicants often search for other opportunities.
 It is not easy to find an externship after graduation, because clinical electives are not accessible for graduates.
 Externships are rare.
 In most cases, clinics provide externship as a source of cheap labor.
 There are companies that search for eligible candidates, connect graduates and clinics, and take money from both sides.
 Such externships are not so valuable as clinical electives but together with corresponding LORs, may satisfy minimum requirements for many residency programs.

 You should apply to programs via ERAS before the date when data will be released to programs, if possible.
 In the 2021 year, it is September 29.
 A small selection of programs may not use ERAS for application and you may need to apply manually.

 Prepare for your interviews

-The only way to residency is to be selected for an interview first.
-And this is why it is so important to select the right programs to apply to.
+The only way to get into residency is to be selected for an interview first.
+This is why it is so important to select the right programs to apply to.
 Once selected, you may need to practice answering common interview questions.
 Your interpersonal skills, interaction with faculty and staff during interviews, and feedback from current residents are the most important factors for ranking.